-In 1970 they travelled around Northern California performing live earning them a strong following.
+In 1970 they traveled around Northern California performing live earning them a strong following.
 The group signed under Warner Bros.
-Records in 1971 and debuted with a self-titled album which differed vastly from their image and sound during that period.
+Records in 1971 and debuted with a self-titled album that differed vastly from their image and sound during that period.

 The album failed to chart.
 It’s lead single “Nobody” was re-recorded and included in their 2010 album World Gone Crazy.
 They started their first national tour with the group Mother Earth in the “Mother Brothers Tour.”
 They also added a second drummer named Michael Hossack who performed with them in some of their shows and later became a regular.